FunctionLab/onboarding/README.md

 These 15-minute individual meetings are typically on the same day as lab meeting.
 Usually, Princeton folks have their meetings when lab meeting is at Flatiron and vice versa for Simons folks.
 Meeting details will be updated on the FunctionLab Google Calendar.

-Contact: Vicky

-## Olga office hours

-Olga's office hours are usually before lab meeting.
-Lab members who would like to meet with Olga in between / in addition to their individual meetings can book a time slot under "Olga office hours" in the Google Calendar (anywhere from 10-30 minutes, please be prudent when filling in times).
-Please be sure to finish booking slots at least 24 hrs prior to the beginning of office hours.

 ## Servers

 ### Princeton